-The opportunities and barriers that may affect 1890 Research and Extension's success in fulfilling its mission and achieving its strategic goals consist of the following as opportunities: (1) appointment of an 1890 Research and Extension executive director, (2) utilizing the mobile unit to expand the technology focus to assist counties across the state with our programs, (3) assist academic areas in developing new and innovative programs/activities, (4) help to develop an international programming focus at South Carolina State University, (5) expand the professional development training for Research and Extension staff, (6) emphasize the land grant tradition of public service, (7) strengthen program development, (8) provide an opportunity to strengthen and develop more collaborations and partnerships across the state with various entities, (9) continue to build the Geographic Information Management System (GIS) within 1890 to enhance 1890 Research and Extension and better serve areas with specific concerns and needs and (10) hire an 1890 communications director to create and disseminate information to the public about the program opportunities 1890 Research and Extension offers.

-The main barrier that would affect 1890 Research and Extension Program's ability to fulfill its mission and achieve its strategic goals is based primarily on funding.
+The key strategic challenges (i.e., mission, operational, human resource, financial and community-related strategic challenges) that may affect 1890 Research and Extension's success in fulfilling its mission and achieving its strategic goals consist of the following as opportunities: (1) appointment of an 1890 Research and Extension executive director, (2) utilizing the mobile unit to expand the technology focus to assist counties across the state with our programs, (3) assist academic areas in developing new and innovative programs/activities, (4) help to develop an international programming focus at South Carolina State University, (5) expand the professional development training for Research and Extension staff, (6) emphasize the land grant tradition of public service, (7) strengthen program development, (8) provide an opportunity to strengthen and develop more collaborations and partnerships across the state with various entities and (9) continue to build the Geographic Information Management System (GIS) within 1890 to enhance 1890 Research and Extension and better serve areas with specific concerns and needs.
+The main challenge that would affect 1890 Research and Extension Program's ability to fulfill its mission and achieve its strategic goals is based primarily on funding.
 The 1890 Program receives federal formula funds each year for the 1890 Research and Extension Program.
 The Farm Security and Rural Investment Act of 2002 (H. R. 2646) requires a match percentage annually.
 As of 2007, the mandated matching requirement is 100 percent.
 If the required Annual State Public Service Activities (PSA) Match, as stipulated in the Farm Security and Rural Investment Act of 2002, is not met we will lose 50 percent of our federal formula funds.
 The lost funds would be redistributed to states that meet the federal match requirement.
 If funding is cut, the 1890 Research and Extension activities/programs would have to be scaled back and/or eliminated, which would be detrimental to the limited-resource people we serve.
 In addition, the 1890 Program would not have the ability to increase or expand new and innovative programs/activities to the limited-resource communities served by 1890.
 However, by fulfilling the mission and achieving the strategic goals, the 1890 Research and Extension Program would have an opportunity to flourish, becoming more visible and accessible to the constituents.
 Also, by enhancing our collaborative efforts and partnerships, we are able to provide outreach services to more individuals.

-As an evaluation tool, the accountability report is used to improve organizational performance for the 1890 Program.
+The accountability report is used to improve organizational performance for the 1890 Program as an evaluation and/or assessment tool.
 The accountability report ensures that 1890 Research and Extension is in compliance with all the rules, regulations and reporting systems governed by USDA requirements.
-The report provides an avenue to identify strengths and weaknesses within the agency as well as a review of programs/activities.
-It allows the agency to examine the programs/activities that work and also reflect upon needed services/programs in the targeted areas.
+The report provides an avenue to identify strengths and weaknesses within the organization as well as a review of programs/activities.
+It allows the organization to examine the programs/activities that work and also reflect upon needed services/programs in the targeted areas.
 Data collection, through surveys, evaluations, etc., is implemented to help assess and improve programs/activities.
 Through partnerships, programs have expanded enrichment and educational opportunities for children, youth and families statewide.
-The accountability report identifies to the leadership where they need to expand or curtail services.
-Through the accountability report, the 1890 Program is provided a visual view of the activity priorities, in regard to highest and lowest priorities.
+The accountability report is a tool used by the leadership to assess current programs/services and develop future programs/services.

-II.
-ORGANIZATIONAL PROFILE
+Section II - ORGANIZATIONAL PROFILE